Gisele Bundchen Apologizes For ‘Older, Wiser’ Comments

 Bundchen then denied that she was in any way throwing shade at Instagram models and those who use the tool as a platform for their careers, noting that she actually “admires” them.

-“I admire the younger generation and their skill to manage all the added demand of social media,” the star – who is wife of football player Tom Brady – continued.
+“I admire the younger generation and their skill to manage all the added demand of social media,” the star – who is the wife of football player Tom Brady – continued.
 “I certainly never feel that I am wiser than anyone, and I believe that we are all learning.”

 Somewhat ironically, Gisele used Instagram earlier this week to reveal how “happy” she was to be on the cover of the latest issue of Vogue, telling her millions of followers that she speaks about the planet inside the pages of the iconic fashion magazine.